 - Record virtual lessons so that you can send them to students to download or watch later.

-Internet connections that aren’t strong enough for video can sometimes support audio messages much better.
+Internet or cellular data connections that aren’t strong enough for video can sometimes support audio messages much better.
 Consider recording your lesson as an audio file or podcast using tools like Voice Memos or Vocaroo.